 The workshop is intended to provide an intensive study of the plant world.
-The participants will do research on historical plant samples, explore the Berlin Botanical Garden, discover the plants' cellular structures with the microscope and graphically interpret the gathered knowledge about their form.
+The participants will gather detailed knowledge about natural forms and develop their artistry by playing with translation and abstraction.

-This comprehensive inventory should further transform into an artistic investigation where the participants will visualize their interpretation of the plant world.
+The comprehensive inventory should further transform into an artistic investigation where the participants will visualize their interpretation of the plant world.

 Kerstin Hille studied communication design at the Kunsthochschule Berlin Weissensee and the Facultad de Bellas Artes Salamanca (Spain).
 Since 2001 she has worked as a freelance draughtswoman, illustrator and graphic designer in Berlin.
 Amongst others she did scientific illustrations for the Natural History Museum in Berlin.
 A further focus of her work lies in the field of printmaking.
 After a five-year teaching position in drawing at the Graphic Design School in Anklam/Greifswald, she has been head of the Laboratory for Drawing at the Berlin University of the Arts since 2013.